Frequently Asked Questions

 AudioSwift works in MacBooks, MacBooks Air and MacBooks Pro with built in multitouch trackpads.
 It also works with the Magic Trackpad 1 and the Magic Trackpad 2.

 What DAWs are supported?

 In Mixer Mode, AudioSwift is currently supported with Logic Pro, Pro Tools, Ableton Live, Reaper, Cubase and Studio One.
 In Trigger, Scale and XY mode it works with any DAW using general MIDI standards just like any MIDI controller.

 What is the license policy?
-In how many computers can I install AudioSwift on?
+On how many computers can I use AudioSwift?

 Each license key code is intended for a single user and cannot be shared.
 You may install and use the AudioSwift license key code you purchased in all computers that you’re the main user of.
 So for example you can use it in your studio desktop computer and in your laptop.
 Other users must have their separate license key code.
 To buy multiple licenses, please click here.

 The free trial demo is a full version of AudioSwift that can be used for 15 days.

 Yes.
 By applying pressure, AudioSwift sends aftertouch MIDI messages in Trigger, Scale, and XY controller modes.
 It requires Force Touch trackpads and macOS 10.11 or newer.

 Does it support the new Macbooks Pro with Touch Bar?